Manishearth/manishearth.github.io/source/_posts/2017-05-19-teaching-programming-proactive-vs-reactive.markdown

 or tutorial.
 It's up to you to pick one, and follow it.

 The "reactive" model is not so well-developed.
-In the context of self-driven learning in programming, it's basically "do things, make mistakes, hope that google/stackoverflow help".
+In the context of self-driven learning in programming, it's basically "do things, make mistakes, hope that Google/Stackoverflow help".
 It's how a lot of people learn programming; and it's how I prefer to learn programming.

 It's very nice to be able to "learn along the way".
-And while this is a long and arduous process, involving many false starts and a lack of a sense of progress, it can be worth it in terms of the kind of experience this gets you.
+While this is a long and arduous process, involving many false starts and a lack of a sense of progress, it can be worth it in terms of the kind of experience this gets you.